StamusNetworks/suricata-language-server/README.md

 # Suricata Language Server

 Suricata Language Server is an implementation of the Language Server Protocol for Suricata signatures.
-It adds syntax check and hints as well as auto-completion to your preferred editor once it is configured.
+It adds syntax highlighting, syntax check and hints as well as auto-completion to your preferred editor once it is configured.

 ![image](https://raw.githubusercontent.com/StamusNetworks/suricata-language-server/main/images/vscode-sample.png)